 Some breeds and ages of dogs are also more prone to drops in body temperature.
 For example, newborn puppies and older dogs are less able to retain heat, while smaller dogs “generally have less body mass, leading to more rapid drops in temperatures and risk,” Taylor shares.

 Some breeds are more suited to cooler temperatures, explains Taylor — such as Malamute, Pyrenees, and Swiss Mountain dogs.
 However, “if a pet is used to being indoors, no matter the breed, they can be at risk if not acclimated.”
-Even a snow dog who is accustomed to living in sunny California can have a harder time in the snow than their ancestors during a Montana winter.
+Even a snow dog who is accustomed to living in sunny Spain can have a harder time in the snow than their ancestors during winter in the Scottish Highlands.

 Existing medical conditions